Why Nervous System Regulation Isn’t About Calming Down

 It invites a slower, safer way of relating to what you feel —

-🗒️ Safety, Capacity and Choice
+🗒️ Safety, Room and Choice

 For regulation to happen, your body needs two things: